-Plerixafor Harvesting And No Chemotherapy for Transplantation of Autologous STem Cells In Cancer (PHANTASTIC) (PHANTASTIC)
+Plerixafor Harvesting and No Chemotherapy for Transplantation of Autologous STem Cells in Cancer (PHANTASTIC) (PHANTASTIC)

-August 20, 2010 updated by: University of Liverpool
+March 13, 2025 updated by: University of Liverpool

-A Comparison of Plerixafor/G-CSF With Chemotherapy/G-CSF for Stem Cell Mobilisation
+A Comparison of Plerixafor/G-CSF with Chemotherapy/G-CSF for Stem Cell Mobilisation

 To assess the efficacy and toxicity of plerixafor (AMD 3100) together with granulocyte-colony stimulating factor (G-CSF) for stem cell mobilisation, in patients with myeloma or lymphoma requiring high dose chemotherapy with stem cell rescue.